 2. Increases strength evenly

 If you want to ensure a symmetrical workout, resistance bands have your back (and core, and arms—you get the gist).
 "Resistance band exercises increase strength evenly, both concentrically and eccentrically [meaning, when you contract and release], so your muscles are strong but more pliable and less injury-prone," Mahoney says.
 This can also be useful if you're trying to maximize time under tension since you can keep that tension on both the way up and the way down.

 Resistance bands may look flimsy, but don't be fooled: They can help you build some serious muscle.
 "You can build muscle mass using resistance bands by increasing the tension and doing fewer reps," Mahoney says.
 "You can also incorporate cardio more easily than with weights," which are bulkier and more unwieldy.

 4. Travel friendly

-You may not be doing a ton of traveling at the moment, but when you do, resistance bands make a great companion.
-You literally need no other equipment (see versatility benefit, below).
-“Stuff them in your luggage or throw them in your backpack,” Saltos says.
-“Some can even be bundled together in a small mesh bag.”
+Resistance bands make a great travel companion.
+You literally need no other equipment (see versatility benefit below).
+"Stuff them in your luggage or throw them in your backpack," Saltos says.
+"Some can even be bundled together in a small mesh bag."